 You can do three things with a reported repetition:

 When your search for word repetitions is finished, use the "Close" button to dismiss the "Overused Words" dialog.

 The second tab of the "Overused Words" dialog provides writers with general information about word usage in a document.
 It lists all the words used in a document along with their frequencies (how many times these words are encountered in the document).
 It also can list phrases used in a document twice or more.

 If you select an item in the list of reported words and phrases, you will be able to navigate among the occurrences of the corresponding words in the document window.
 Simply click the "Next Occurrence" (or "Previous Occurrence") button:

-If you want Atlantis to select all document occurrences of the items currently highlighted in the report list, click the "Select all occurences" button.
+If you want Atlantis to select all document occurrences of the items currently highlighted in the report list, click the "Select all occurrences" button.

 Atlantis will highlight all the related occurrences as a multiple selection in the document window.
 When all occurrences are selected, you can close the "Overused Words" dialog, and navigate among the various occurrences using the "Show more selections" button on the Atlantis toolbars.

 You can also format all the selected words in any suitable way (underline, font color, special style, etc) so that you can deal with them at a later time.

 You might want to entirely exclude some words or phrases from the texts that you write.
 For example, you might have your own "idiosyncratic" set of "tired" words or phrases.
 If you believe that these "tired" words reduce the quality of your texts, you could add them to the list of unwanted words & phrases so that Atlantis can warn you about their use.
 There are two ways to do this.